Lumigny-Nesles-Ormeaux

 Lumigny-Nesles-Ormeaux ([lymiɲi nɛl ɔʁmo]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

-The commune was created in 1973 by the fusion of three villages: Lumigny, Nesles and Ormeaux.
+The commune was created in 1973 by the merger of three villages: Lumigny, Nesles-la-Gilberde and Ormeaux.

 On the northern side is Parc des Félins, a 60-hectare captive breeding reserve for big cats, covering 25 of the world's 41 species.

 Ira and Edita Morris, who set up the Hiroshima Foundation for Peace and Culture, used to live in Nesles.

 Demographics

 The inhabitants are called Luminiciens (in Lumigny) or Neslois (in Nesles).